 Clicking on the register button will take you to the BPS sign in page - please sign in using your usual BPS membership number and password.

-If you don't yet have an account, you can create an account via this link:
+If you don't yet have an account, you can create one using the link below:

-Once you have signed in, click on this event to register and you should be able to complete the form and add to basket.
+Once you have signed in, click on this event to register and you should be able to complete the form and add it to your basket.

-If you have any queries regarding this event please contact Member Network Services, quoting 'LHC-integrative approach to Hoarding-22Jan' at:
+If you have any queries regarding this event please contact Member Network Services, quoting 'BPS East of England- Social Justice- 19 February' at: